hanyPy/PasswordGenerator/README.md

 # PasswordGenerator
  Still under works.
+ * It is best if the files are in the same directory

 ## Things I want to add:
 * The ability to get automatically copied into the clipboard (is that possible?
 No idea).